gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case of successful authorization, the AS releases an Access Token bound to a proof-of-possession key associated to the joining node.

-Then, the AS provides the joining node with the Access Token as part of an Access Token response, which follows the format of the Authorization Response message defined in Section 3.2 of {{I-D.palombini-ace-key-groupcomm}}.
+Then, the AS provides the joining node with the Access Token as part of an Access Token response, which follows the format of the Authorization Response message defined in Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}.

 The 'exp' parameter MUST be present.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this specification.